 With the band around your ankles, pull your navel in toward your spine and bend your knees so that your booty is reaching back.
 Place your feet open just as wide as your shoulders.
-This is a modified squat position and you’ll stay here for the exercise.
-Tap your right foot out to the right, feeling the tension on the band and then bring it back to center so that the feet are just as wide as the shoulders.
-Then tap the left foot to the left and feel the tension on the band, and then bring it back to center.
+(This is a modified squat position and you’ll stay here for the exercise.)
+Tap your right foot out to the right, feeling the tension on the band, and then bring it back to center so that the feet are just as wide as the shoulders.
+Then tap the left foot to the left, feeling the tension on the band, and then bring it back to center.
 Repeat this for 10 taps to each side.
-This works the gluteus medius (the muscle on the outside of the hip) and the thighs.
-It’s also a bit of a cardio move since you’re tapping from one side to the other without a break.
+This works the gluteus medius (the muscle on the outside of the hip) and the thighs, plus gives you a bit of a cardio workout.

 Banded Clam Shell

-Lying down on your right side, prop yourself up with your right forearm on the ground on a 90 degree angle.
+Lying down on your right side, prop yourself up with your right forearm on the ground at a 90-degree angle.
 Bring the legs slightly forward of your hips, and pull your navel in toward your spine.
-Then, bend the knees so that your legs are at a 90 degree angle.
+Then, bend the knees so that your legs are at a 90-degree angle.
 Keep your feet pressing together as you open your top knee up away from your bottom knee as if you’re opening up a clam shell.
-Repeat this 10 times, and then switch sides or move onto the next exercise.
+Repeat this 10 times, and then switch sides.

 Banded Open & Close